Here are some options for downloading and installing PYroMat.

 The PYroMat package index can be found at https://pypi.org/project/PYroMat/.
 If you already have pip installed, you can download and install PYroMat with a single command.
 If you don't, have pip installed, see this FAQ.

-To install PYroMat using pip, run the following command as an administrator:
+To install PYroMat using pip, run the following command:

 To upgrade from an older version